 Unlike PNC Bank, LightStream offers its borrowers unsecured loans to purchase a vehicle.
 This means that the lender does not communicate with the vehicle’s seller and instead gives the money directly to the borrower.
 This expedites the process, leading to quicker funding.

 The unsecured loan structure means slightly higher rates for borrowers.
-Typically, your vehicle is used as collateral, which protects the lender against losses.
-Without that added security, LightStream enforces higher-than-average minimum auto loan rates of 7.49 percent.
+With typical auto loans, your vehicle is used as collateral, which protects the lender against losses.
+Without that added security, LightStream enforces higher-than-average minimum auto loan rates of 7.24 percent.
+For someone with a FICO score over 780, the current average auto loan rate for a new car is 5.64 percent.

 Pros

-• No refinance restrictions: The lender does not enforce any restrictions on vehicle age or mileage to refinance.
+• No refinance restrictions: Since your loan is not secured by the vehicle, LightStream does not set any restrictions on vehicle age or mileage to refinance.

-• Rate Beat program: If you get approved for a better interest rate from another lender offering unsecured loans, LightStream will lower its offer to be 0.10 percent below that rate.
+• Rate Beat program: If you get approved for a better interest rate on a different unsecured loan, LightStream will lower its offer by 0.10 percent.

 Cons

-• High minimum interest rate: A starting APR (annual percentage rate) of 7.49 percent is on the higher end.
+• High minimum interest rate: LightStream’s starting APR of 7.24 percent is on the higher end for an auto loan.

 • No prequalification: The prequalification process gives you a firm idea of expected rates without a hard credit check, a perk LightStream does not offer.